atremante26/ML_Football_Match_Predictor/README.md

 VIDEO PRESENTATION: https://youtu.be/_78TkQ1djPI

-My first Machine Learning Project.
-This project was built as the final project of my Machine Learning course in Spring 2024.
-It uses betting odds from Bet365 and William Hill to predict the outcomes of professional football matches.
+This project was developed as the final project for my Machine Learning course in Spring 2024.
+It aims to predict the outcomes of professional football matches using betting odds from Bet365 and William Hill.

-Data: I downloaded data from 'https://www.football-data.co.uk/' for the English Premier League, Spanish La Liga, and German Bundesliga from 2002 to 2023.
-I filtered and wrangled the data in the 'ML_final.qmd' file.
-I used an ordinal encoder to encode the team names (Home, Away), a MinMax scaler to scale the numeric variables (betting odds), and I added polynomial features.
+Data: I obtained data from 'https://www.football-data.co.uk/' for the English Premier League, Spanish La Liga, and German Bundesliga, spanning from 2002 to 2023.
+The data was filtered and processed in the 'ML_final.qmd' file.
+Key preprocessing steps included:

+- Encoding team names (Home, Away) using an ordinal encoder.
+- Scaling numeric variables (betting odds) with a MinMax scaler.
+- Adding polynomial features to enhance model performance.

-Model: I built a CNN with 2 convolutional layers that use pooling and attention.
-I also used 3 fully connected layers with batch normalization and dropout (50%).
-I used Adam as my optimizer and Cross Entropy as my loss function.
+Model: I designed a Convolutional Neural Network (CNN) with the following architecture:

+- 2 convolutional layers with pooling and attention mechanisms.
+- 3 fully connected layers with batch normalization and 50% dropout.
+- Adam optimizer and Cross Entropy loss function.

-I included the model's performance for Premier League games from Matchweek 35 and Matchweek 36 of the 2023-24 season.
-Using these predictions and betting $5 per game on both betting sites (Bet365, William Hill), these predictions would have yieled an average winnings of $57.34 per week or ~$6 per game.
+Results: The model's performance was evaluated on Premier League games from Matchweek 35 and Matchweek 36 of the 2023-24 season.
+Betting $5 per game on both Bet365 and William Hill, the model's predictions yielded an average weekly profit of $57.34, or approximately $6 per game.